You can now buy a pill over the counter, but a conservative backlash is promoting anti-contraceptive disinformation.

 • Legal experts have asserted that a footnote in Justice Alito’s majority opinion in the case of Burwell v.
 Hobby Lobby Stores, Inc., which held that religious protections allow employers to deny contraceptive access to employees, laid the groundwork for legally reclassifying common forms of contraception as abortion.
 The opinion states that the four contraceptive methods challenged by the owners of Hobby Lobby “may have the effect of preventing an already fertilized egg from developing any further by inhibiting its attachment to the uterus.”
 In a related footnote, Alito suggests that the plaintiffs' personal opinion deserves equal weight as established medical science: “The owners of the companies involved in these cases and others who believe that life begins at conception regard these four methods as causing abortions, but federal regulations, which define pregnancy as beginning at implantation…do not so classify them.”

-• In June 2023 Justice Thomas referenced the Griswold decision in a concurring opinion in a SCOTUS decision that is not about reproductive health issues.
+• In June 2023, Justice Thomas referenced the Griswold decision in a concurring opinion in a decision unrelated to reproductive health issues.
 Thomas wrote that the Griswold decision was among a group of decisions that represented a drift away from “the limited judicial station envisioned by the Constitution.”

 “The bill defines contraception so broadly that it likely also includes the right to a chemical abortion pill.
 It eviscerates conscious protections for health care providers outlined in RFRA.
 And it prioritizes abortion provider Planned Parenthood, preventing the government from funding life-affirming organizations.”

-Sen. Joni Ernst made similar arguments in a Senate floor debate on the legislation in 2022:
+Sen. Joni Ernst (R-IA) made similar arguments in a Senate floor debate on the legislation in 2024, saying that the bill:

 Large numbers of Republican elected officials are on record opposing or spreading misinformation about common forms of contraception, including these medically inaccurate statements: